 You might think like this: “I need five colors for my chart.
-So I use green and yellow and blue and red.
-And …um…maybe orange?
+So I’ll use green and yellow and blue and red.
+And… um… maybe orange?
 Or purple!”

-Look at this graphic and compare them with the basic colors ⬤⬤⬤⬤⬤⬤:
+Look at this graphic’s colors and compare them with the basic ones ⬤⬤⬤⬤⬤⬤:

 So before we impose rules that limit us, let me freak you out a bit: There are thousands of colors you can use.
 There is yellow-ish red ⬤ and blue-ish red ⬤ and everything in between.
-There is grey ⬤, but there is also cold grey ⬤ and there is warm grey ⬤.
+There is gray ⬤, but there is also cold gray ⬤ and there is warm gray ⬤.
 And then there is blue.
 So much blue!
 Like this ⬤, this ⬤, this ⬤, this ⬤ and this ⬤.
 And we haven’t even talked about orange and yellow.

-You have lots of options.
+You have lots of choices.
 Which means you can stay in a small area of the color wheel and still have many options.
 Which means:

 There’s no need to rely on hues from all around the color wheel like ⬤⬤⬤⬤⬤⬤ for your visualizations.
 It will look more professional — and therefore more trustworthy — when it only uses a few hues and their neighbors.

 If the distance becomes small enough, you’re basically using complementary colors.
 And that’s a great choice!
-Lots of complementary color pairs work fantastic together.
-If in doubt, use complementary colors and their neighbors.
+Lots of complementary color pairs look fantastic together.
+When in doubt, use complementary colors and their neighbors.

 So let’s do this — this time with Adobe Color: